ajauwena/Bioinformatics_Projects/Investigating_Genomic_Prediction_in_Ontarian_Barley/README.md

 #### pca_performer.R

 This script performs principal component analysis (PCA) on 54 barley varieties with both SNP and yield data.
-This script aims to identify genome-wide allelic differences in these barley varieites and determine whether they correlate with yield differences over time.
+It aims to identify genome-wide allelic differences in these barley varieites and determine whether they correlate with yield differences over time.

 #### genomic_prediction_performer.R